rrivas-utec/game_generator/README.md

-# Welcome to Game 2020
+# Welcome to Game 2020 - September
 This repository contains Bash and PowerShell scripts to generate CMake projects that include SFML library.

 ## Table of Content